redve-dev/steam_data_science/README.md

 <h1> Repo to play with data science </h1>

-<p> In this repository, i will do data analysis, based on my own steam statistics in Counter Strike: Global Offensive.</p>
+<p> In this repository, I will do data analysis based on my own steam statistics in Counter Strike: Global Offensive.</p>

 <p><b>To get your own statistics, you need:</b><br>
 1. steamid, which can be found here: https://steamid.pro/ <br>